Matchday Travel

 A module for hotels explaining stadium access options, cancellation policies, and full pricing.

-A sponsor slot for luggage storage, eSIM, travel insurance, or regional dining brands.
+A service slot for luggage storage, eSIM, travel insurance, or regional dining brands.

 FAQ